tunchamroeun/graphql-merge/README.md

 # graphql-merge
-We use express-graphql and graphql-tool and MongoDB
+We use express-graphql៼ graphql-tool and MongoDB
+Run
+yarn install
+npm start